simylein/minecraft-server/README.md

 Software:

-In Order for the Server to run we will need to install 2 Programms:
+In order for the Server to run we will need to install 2 Programms:

 Java:
 ```